DorothyTamYiLing/GWarrange/documents/tutorials.md

 Genome rearrangement pipeline summary chart

-Tip: To avoid files confusion, before start running a new tutorial, it is advisable to remove all output files/folders from previous tutorial run.
+Tip: To avoid files confusion, before running a new tutorial, it is advisable to remove all output files/folders from previous tutorial runs.

 # Tutorial 1